 GPD: Delete

-USA: Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+USA: Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years and to address the challenges we face today).

-Sweden: Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+Sweden: Renewing attention to updating the actions taken in implementing the Action Lines (with lessons learned over the past ten years).

-Russia: Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
+Russia: Renewing attention to deepen and strengthen the actions taken in implementing the WSIS Action Lines (with lessons learned over the past ten years).

 Redefining the WSIS Action lines, in order to address the challenges we face today.

+UK: Redefining the WSIS Action lines (where applicable), in order to address the challenges we face today, and refocusing attention and resources away from Action lines that have been completed, towards those that need increased attention.

-Access: Redefining the WSIS Action lines, in order to address the challenges we face today.
+Access: Reviewing the WSIS Action lines, in order to determine whether they address the challenges we face today.

-CDT: Redefining the WSIS Action lines, in order to address the challenges we face today.
+CDT: Assessing and redefining the WSIS Action lines or their equivalent, in order to address the challenges we face today.

 GPD: Delete

-ICANN: Redefining the WSIS Action lines, in order to address the challenges we face today
+ICANN: Reviewing the WSIS Action lines, in order to assess the challenges we face today

-ISOC: Redefining the WSIS Action lines, in order to address the challenges we face today.
+ISOC: Adjusting the WSIS Action lines, in order to address the challenges we face today.

-USA: Redefining the WSIS Action lines, in order to address the challenges we face today.
+USA: Review the WSIS Action lines, in order to assess whether updates are needed to address the challenges we face today.

-Sweden: Redefining the WSIS Action lines, in order to address the challenges we face today.
+Sweden: Redefining the WSIS Action lines to align with the overall post-2015 development goals, in order to address the challenges we face today.

+UK: Acknowledging successful mainstreaming of WSIS goals, and retiring WSIS Action lines that have been completed

 Emphasise on the creation of WSIS/ICT National Strategies and Policies.

-Access: Emphasizing on the creation of WSIS /ICT National Strategies and Policies.
+Access: Emphasizing on the importance of national strategies and policies for the advancement of WSIS /ICT for development goals.

-CDT: Emphasizing on the creation of WSIS/ICT National Strategies and Policies.
+CDT: Emphasizing the importance of the creation of National Strategies and Policies for ICTs for development

-GPD: Emphasizing on the creation of WSIS/ICT National Strategies and Policies.
+GPD: Emphasizing the importance of the creation of appropriate National Strategies and Policies to harness the potential of ICTs for development.

 GESCI: And promoting coherence of policy across regions, especially in Africa.
 Focusing on realistic policies also important, those that are implementable.